aws-samples/aws-eda-workshops/workshops/eda-workshop-lsf/docs/run-workload.md

 ## Overview

 This tutorial provides instructions for running an example logic simulation workload in the EDA computing envronment created in the [deployment tutorial](deploy-environment.md) included in this workshop.
 The example workload uses the designs and IP contained in the public **AWS F1 FPGA Development Kit** and the **Xilinx Vivado** EDA software suite provided by the **AWS FPGA Developer AMI** that you subscribed to in the first tutorial.
-Although you'll be using data and tools from AWS FPGA developer resources, you will not be running on the F1 FPGA instance or executing any type of FPGA workload; we're simply running software simulations on EC2 compute instances using the design data, IP, and software that these kits provide.
+Although you'll be using data and tools from AWS FPGA developer resources, you will not be running on the F1 FPGA instance or executing any type of FPGA workload; we're simply running software simulations on EC2 compute instances using the design data, IP, and software that these kits provide for no additional charge.

-**Note** there is are no additional charges to use the AWS F1 FPGA Development Kit or the  **Xilinx Vivado** tools in the AWS FPGA Developer AMI.
+**Note** there are no additional charges to use the AWS F1 FPGA Development Kit or the  **Xilinx Vivado** tools in the AWS FPGA Developer AMI.
 You are only charged for the underlying AWS resources consumed by running the AMI and included software.

 ### Step 1.
 Clone the AWS F1 FPGA Development Kit repo

-1. Log into the login server via SSH as `centos` user using the private key from the key pair you provided in the Cloudformation stack and the IP address found in **LoginServerPublicIp** under the stack's **Outputs** tab.

-   `ssh -i /path/to/private_key centos@<host_ip>`
+1. Using the DCV client application, log into the DCV remote desktop session that you established in the previous module.

 1. Clone the example workload from the `aws-fpga-sa-demo` Github repo into the `proj` directory on the NFS file system.
 The default location is `/ec2-nfs/proj`.